Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Sometimes a fast-food restaurant is all that’s available, but that doesn’t mean your meal has to be unhealthy.
-In honor of American Heart Month, Megan Moore, R.D., L.D., CDE, a registered dietitian on the medical staff of Baylor Scott & White Medical Center - Plano, offers a few tips for making fast food heart healthier.
+In honor of American Heart Month, dieticians offer a few tips for making fast food heart healthier.

 5. Select smart sides.
 Whether it’s sliced apples at McDonald’s or mandarin oranges at Wendy’s, make your meal healthier with nutritious sides.

 6. Don’t overlook drinks.
-Lemonade, sweet tea and sodas can add a lot of calories to your meal, Moore says.
-Instead, choose unsweetened tea, water and diet sodas, she advises.
+Lemonade, sweet tea and sodas can add a lot of calories to your meal.
+Instead, choose unsweetened tea, water and diet sodas.
 If you have to have a soda, have the kids’ size, or dilute lemonade with water to get some of the flavor without all the calories.

 If you’re trying to stay on a budget, there are ways to eat healthy without heading to the nearest drive-thru.
 Check out these seven tips for eating healthy on a budget.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR

 Privacy and Patient Rights |